-Mobile Health (mHealth) Technology for the Management of Hypertension and Hyperlipidemia: Slow Start but Loads of Potential.
+Mobile health (mHealth) technology for the management of hypertension and hyperlipidemia: Slow start but loads of potential

-Medicine; Office of the Provost
+Cardiology; Neurology; Office of the Provost

-Purpose of Review: Hypertension and hyperlipidemia represent two major risk factors for atherosclerotic cardiovascular disease.
+Purpose of review: Hypertension and hyperlipidemia represent two major risk factors for atherosclerotic cardiovascular disease.
 Mobile health or mHealth is defined as the use of mobile phone and wireless technologies to support the achievement of health objectives.
 Management of hypertension, and to some extent hyperlipidemia, has often employed mHealth interventions given lower cost and greater patient engagement compared to traditional methods.
 These interventions include the use of text messaging, wireless devices, and mobile phone applications.
 This review considers recent studies evaluating the effectiveness of mHealth interventions in the management of hypertension and hyperlipidemia.

-Recent Findings: Numerous studies have evaluated the role of mHealth interventions in the management of hypertension, while very few have evaluated their role in hyperlipidemia.
+Recent findings: Numerous studies have evaluated the role of mHealth interventions in the management of hypertension, while very few have evaluated their role in hyperlipidemia.
 Text messaging has been used most frequently.
 However, the trend is shifting towards the use of mobile phone applications and wireless devices.
 Interventions in developing countries have been modified for greater applicability to local settings. mHealth interventions were found to be frequently effective.
 However, studies comparing the relative efficacy of various mHealth strategies are scarce.
-Long-term cardiovascular outcomes data and analyses relating to cost effectiveness are also lacking.
-Summary mHealth interventions may be effective in improving hypertension management.
+Long-term cardiovascular outcomes data and analyses relating to cost effectiveness are also lacking. mHealth interventions may be effective in improving hypertension management.
 More studies are needed to evaluate the role of mHealth strategies in hyperlipidemia management, particularly in identifying high-risk individuals and improving medication adherence.
 Studies assessing the long-term impact of these interventions, comparing different interventions and analyzing their relative cost effectiveness, are also needed.
 Following recently published guidelines on reporting results of mHealth interventions will provide a more meaningful context for interpreting these promising early studies.